Kanishk598/Web-based-controller/README.md

 I made a web-based controller for a custom robot, specifically ARDrone.
-I can move the drone using the three buttons, forward, turn left & turn right, although more buttons can be added for takeoff, landing & stopping too.
+I can move the drone using the four buttons, forward, turn left & turn right, and stop.
 Tweaked the code for the PUBLISH panel to make controller buttons and publish velocity commands from them, to the ARDrone.
 See the below image:

 ![image](https://user-images.githubusercontent.com/52484751/117585499-5bb3f900-b130-11eb-86b7-bbac8a78b4b0.png)